Does your nonprofit organization track performance?

 Accountability for performance measurement has become an important and urgent subject for nonprofit organizations as they encounter increasing competition from other agencies who are competing for scarce funding.
 In this article, we will take a deeper look into setting up and tracking accounting performance.

 A performance measurement is a numeric analysis that indicates how well a nonprofit is achieving its objectives.
-These measurements can be used to examine the performance of all aspects of an organization, including the accounting, marketing, materials management, and more.
+Accordingly, these measurements can be used to examine the performance of all aspects of an organization.
+For instance, accounting, marketing, materials management, and more.

 Set a primary financial goal and applicable KPIs for your nonprofit organization